Welcome to today's edition of the Rush 24-7 podcast.

 These are the future of America.

-Well, we're always going to be able to find examples of bad actors in whatever group of people that we uh create or segregate or what have you.
+Well, we're always going to be able to find examples of bad actors in whatever group of people that we create or segregate or what have you.

-If I gave you the reason why she got a she clearly didn't get hired because she knows how to work with people.
+She clearly didn't get hired because she knows how to work with people.

 She didn't get hired because she respects people.